AndreaBaciu17/MicrosoftCSharpProjects/README.md

 - [**M6petApp**.cs](C3Projects/M6petApp):  A pet management application to keep track of pet details and activities.

 ### C4TestProject
-Description: Contains more advanced mini projects from Chapter 4.
+Description: Contains more advanced mini projects from Chapter 4, which was about working with numerical and variable data.
 - [**M2convertNums**.cs](C4Projects/M2convertNums): A tool to convert numbers between different formats (e.x., binary, decimal,).
 - [**M3parseOrderIDs**.cs](C4Projects/M3parseOrderIDs): A project to parse and validate order IDs from a text input.
 - [**M4autoEmail**.cs](C4Projects/M4autoEmail): An exercise that automates email sender, sending emails based on predefined templates.